grimmpp/home-assistant-eltako/eltako_standalone/README.md

-# Eltako Standalone
+# ELTAKO Standalone

-Runs the Eltako integration **without Home Assistant** - as a daemon with the same web ui, or as a fast command line tool for testing and calibration.
+Runs the ELTAKO integration **without Home Assistant** - as a daemon with the same web ui, or as a fast command line tool for testing and calibration.

 > Full documentation: **[docs/standalone](../docs/standalone/readme.md)**